orbeon/orbeon-forms-doc/contributors/building-orbeon-forms.md

 You don't have to use the following, but in case you care, the Orbeon Forms developers use:

-- the latest version of MacOS (High Sierra as of 2017-11)
+- the latest version of MacOS (Mohave as of 2018-10)
-- the latest version of IntelliJ IDEA (2017.2 as of 2017-11) and the Scala plugin
+- the latest version of IntelliJ IDEA (2018.2 as of 2018-09) and the Scala plugin

 ### Building